ssmirnovacode/MyLibrary/README.md

 **2. COMPONENTS**

-The classes indicated in html markup aremandatory for proper functioning of the components.
+The classes indicated in html markup are mandatory for proper functioning of the components.
 Additional classes can be added for further custom styling ("CSS" section).

 ***2.1 Tabs***